Scene Path – API Reference

 Returns

-boolean true if the inversion was successful, false if not
+boolean true if there is a collision, false if not

 ↑ Back to top